oodx/boxy/QOL_IMPROVEMENTS.md

 ## Quick Wins

-- **Drop unused style argument in geometry API** `geometry::calculate_box_dimensions` takes a `_style: BoxStyle` parameter that is never read (`src/api/geometry.rs:79-106`).
-Removing it—or documenting how style will affect geometry in the future—reduces confusion for consumers scanning the function signature.
+- **Clarify style impact in geometry API** `geometry::calculate_box_dimensions` accepts a `BoxStyle` whose ANSI attributes can alter width calculations even when borders are single-width (`src/api/geometry.rs:79-178`).
+Document this behavior and add regression tests covering styles with ANSI decoration so callers understand why the argument matters.

 - **Offer a convenience renderer**
   Most clients repeat `BoxBuilder::new(content).with_header(...).build().render()`.
 A helper like `layout::render_box(content, BoxOptions)` (defaults + optional title/status) would cover the 80% use case and keep the builder available for advanced scenarios.